+LIVING

-LIVING LIFESTYLE, CULTURE, SPORT, ENTERTAINMENT PNG RISING
+LIFESTYLE, CULTURE, SPORT, ENTERTAINMENT

+PNG RISING

-Paper Appendix Provide the future may hold, while the Australian Foreign Minister, Julie Bishop MP, sends a message from Canberra.
+apua New Guinea is celebrating its 40th year of Independence.
+It was on September 16, 1975, that the PNG flag was raised on Independence Hill in Port Moresby, officially ending Australian governance.
+In this special 13-page report, Paradise looks into the celebrations that will be taking place and writers reflect on the occasion and what it has meant for PNG.
+Prominent Papua New Guineans offer their thoughts on Independence and what the future may hold, while the Australian Foreign Minister, Julie Bishop MP, sends a message from Canberra.
 Flashback to 1975... (from left) Prince Charles unveils a stone plaque at Papua New Guinea's new Parliament House; Prince Charles with officials; the inaugural flag raising; Australian Prime Minister Gough Whitlam.

-NATIONHOOD 40 YEARS OF INDEPENDENCE